oliverchubet/persistence/py/README.md

 ### CoPersistenceMatrix

-* A CoPersistenceMatrix is something I most recently added, just to have a seperate class to use the cohomology algorithm.
-It has a lows which is a dictionary where the values are sets of indices of columns whose lowest ones are equal to the key.
+* A CoPersistenceMatrix is just to have a seperate class to use the cohomology algorithm.
+It has lows which is a dictionary where the values are sets of indices of columns whose lowest ones are equal to the key.
 You have to update lows whenever you do a column or row operation otherwise when you accesses lows it could be using old information.

 #### pHrow